lqdchrm/patoro-ggj2021/Texte.md

 ----
 Its a big cage for a hamster.
 <hamster not taken>
 The hamster is happily rolling on its back.
-There seems to be something written on its belly
+There seems to be something written on its belly.
+The cage is locked with a wire.

 open cage
 --------
 The hamster jumps out of the cage and now runs in the room.
 `Add hamster to room inventory`
+`set hamster taken`
 `Other Players`
 ${player} sets the hamster free.

 look hamster **INVENTAR**
 ----------

-The hamster has some barcode printed on its belly
+The hamster has some barcode printed on its belly.

 use hamster scanner
 -------------------